-- 1. Use of some common NeTEx Framework features (NeTEx Part1), as described in this document. - Use of use some common NeTEx Network components such as stops and tariff zones (NeTEx Part1 & NeTEx Part2), as described in this document. - 3.
-Use of a subset of the NeTEx Fare model (NeTEx Part3), as described in the separate FXCP-FM document.
+- 1. Use of some common NeTEx Framework features (NeTEx Part1), as described in this document.
+These are based on Transmodel 6.0 Part1. - 2.
+Use of use some common NeTEx Network components such as stops and lines (NeTEx Part1 & NeTEx Part2.
+These are based on Transmodel 6.0 Part2. - 3.
+Use of a NeTEx Timetable components model (NeTEx Part2), These are based on Transmodel 6.0 Part3.